We deliver more than 40 events and training courses every year covering a wide variety of topics.

 Stop press is our biannual flagship event for UKCISA members to keep up to date with all significant immigration changes affecting international students from the last six months.

-We will be holding this event on x May to cover changes and updates from November 2024 to April 2025.
+We will be holding this event on 20 May to cover changes and updates from November 2024 to April 2025.
 It will include any relevant changes from the Spring Statement of Changes to the Immigration Rules as well as an update on UKCISA’s work in liaising on policies and processes with government departments.

 This course will help you to: